Climbing to the Top of the ATLAS 13 TeV data: Introduction

 Besides these dominant production mechanisms, $pp$ collisions at the LHC can give rise to other processes involving the production of top quarks that were mostly not observed at the Tevatron or in \RunOne.
 The SM predicts the production of \ttbar\ pairs in association with photons, $W$ or $Z$ bosons, Higgs bosons or even another \ttbar\ pair, while single top production can proceed via $t\gamma$, $tZ$ or $tH$ processes, in addition to the main modes mentioned above.

-The interest in studying top-quark physics at the LHC, with the benefits brought by the \RunTwo dataset's size and collision energy, is manifold.
-The top quark is the heaviest and most recently discovered quark.
-Its mass is a particularly important fundamental parameter of the SM, linked to its vacuum stability~\cite{Alekhin:2012py, Espinosa:2015kwx}, and the LHC is the best place to measure it precisely.
+The interest in studying top-quark physics at the LHC, with the benefits brought by the \RunTwo dataset size and collision energy, is manifold.
+The top-quark mass is a particularly important fundamental parameter of the SM, linked to its vacuum stability~\cite{Alekhin:2012py, Espinosa:2015kwx}, and the LHC is the only place to measure it precisely.
 Moreover, precise measurements of its couplings, as well as its production and decay properties, are essential in order to fully establish its nature and its role in the SM.
 In addition, a number of proposed theories beyond the SM (BSM theories) predict new or modified top-quark production and decay mechanisms, resulting in altered kinematic distributions or even significant enhancements in the rates of very rare processes, such as those mediated by a flavour-changing neutral current (FCNC).
 In the SM, FCNC decays such as $t\rightarrow qZ$, $t\rightarrow q\gamma$ or $t\rightarrow qH$ ($q$ being a first- or second-generation up-type quark: $u$ or $c$) are highly suppressed and below the experimental sensitivity.
 Direct searches for BSM phenomena are described in Ref.~\cite{ATLAS:2024fdw}.